Reviewing your invoice

 What's in your invoice

 Account summary: This section provides an overview of your invoice and summarises any new billing activity since your last invoice, such as new fees, other charges related to your selling and buyer reimbursement, credits, or promotional savings and shows your new amount due.

 If the total amount due is £1.00 or greater, it will be charged to the automatic payment method you chose for your account.
 Learn more about automatic payment methods

 Announcements, Notices and Helpful LinksThis section contains notices, announcements, and links to account information, fee calculators and explanations, as well as other information related to your selling activity.

 Billing details: This section displays the individual payments, refunds, discounts, credits, and new fees that make up the total amount due.
 If you sell a large number of items and find that this portion of your invoice is too long or detailed, consider switching to a summarised version of your invoice.
 Learn more about changing your invoice format

 Why the amount due can differ from the amount charged

 Sometimes, there can be a slight difference between the total amount due on your invoice and the amount that’s charged to you.
-That’s because a few days pass between the time your invoice is calculated and the time the payment is processed.
-During this time, we apply any credits to your account that occur, such as payments and item-based credits, but we don’t include any new charges.
+This can occur because between the time your invoice is calculated and the time the payment is processed we apply any credits to your account that occur, such as payments and item-based credits, but we don’t include any new charges.
 Those new charges will appear on your next invoice.